- Lighting Overview

-2. Choose a Type: This list shows all lighting types available from the manufacturer in our database.
-Click a lighting type to select that type.
+3. This list shows all equipment types available from the manufacturer in our database.
+Click an equipment type to select it.

-3. Thumbnail images of all models within the selected lighting type.
+4. Thumbnail images of all models within the selected equipment type.
 Click a thumbnail to select that model

 The Lighting dialog box will open.

-Select a symbol to represent your fixture, then click OK.
+Select a symbol to represent the selected equipment, then click OK.

 The New Light Fixture dialog box will open.

-Here, you can review all the data assigned to the fixture.
+Here, you can review all the data assigned to the equipment.

-The Note field will be populated with manufacturer information about the fixture.
+2. The Note field will often be populated with manufacturer information about the component.
 Add to it if you want.

-You can also add a per-unit Cost and assign a Detail to the fixture.
+5. (Optional): Assign a per-unit Cost to the selected fixture.

-The equipment model you specified will appear in the Lighting Manager.
+The model you specified will be listed in the Lighting Manager.

-Scroll down to and select the Generic option in the Select Manufacturer dialog box.
+Scroll down to and select the Generic/Custom option in the Select Manufacturer dialog box.